 #3: Pop-ups.
 These are still out there but thankfully minimized by pop-up blockers.
 I immediately think of a classic example where a user rebellion created market demand and software companies responded.

 #4: Splash Pages/Flash Intro.
 With the development of Flash came the use of splash pages.
 Splash pages were more about demonstrating the abilities of the developer than anything else.
 I still can’t believe we used to make users wait 30 seconds before watching some meaningless animation just to get to the homepage.

 #5: Flash Websites.
 Again, I think another example of showcasing a developer’s ego more than providing any value to the company or user.
-Flash websites are not only slow and bandwidth intensive, they are also not search engine friendly and not supported by Apple devices.
+Flash websites are not only slow and bandwidth-intensive, but they’re also not search -engine friendly and not supported by Apple devices.

 #6: Frames.
 Another website feature that we don’t see that often anymore – and for good reason.
 Rarely were they done right, often creating a “browser trap” that left the user with embedded frames within frames.

 #7: Custom Mouse Pointers.
 From the stardust trail to a corporate logo, the custom mouse pointer probably gets the most obnoxious award from this list.
 Not only would it slow down a user’s computer, but it also made basic navigation of the site challenging.
 Not to mention cheese.

 At one time, all these examples were core website features that clients demanded on a regular basis.
 Some of these features are still used today and some we hope never to see again.
 As technology advances and we transition from Web 2.0 to Web 3.0, content and a smarter Web experience will continue to drive the website features of the future.
 And if we never have to click “skip intro” again, it will be worth it.

 Mike Simon is the vice president of operations for MINDSCAPE at Hanon McKendry